eyre-rs/eyre/README.md

 ```

 Where as with `eyre!` this will fail due to being unable to infer the type for
-the Context parameter.
+the Handler parameter.
 The solution to this problem, should you encounter it,
 is to give the compiler a hint for what type it should be resolving to, either
 via your return type or a type annotation.